Kennedy-was-taken/nft-preview-card-component-main/README.md

-# Frontend Mentor | Huddle landing page with single introductory section
+# Frontend Mentor - NFT preview card component solution

-This is a solution to the [Huddle landing page with single introductory section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0).
+This is a solution to the [NFT preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents